ebhoward/ebhoward.github.io/_posts/2020-12-02-Tools-for-industrial-layout-design.md

 Arising from the experience gained in a project to re-design a terrain-aligned layout for an 800-hectare industrial site, I have developed a set of software tools to support and improve such masterplanning work.

 These tools are based on QGIS - a free, open-source Geographic Information System software that is widely used throughout the world.
-You can download [QGIS here](https://qis.org).
+You can download [QGIS here](https://qgis.org).

 ### Quantum IPMP Tools

-Quantum IPMP Tools are QGIS Processing Toolbox Scripts that can be used to support layout design work for industrial park masterplanning, especially where the site is hilly.
+Quantum IPMP Tools are [QGIS Processing Toolbox Scripts](https://docs.qgis.org/3.16/en/docs/user_manual/processing/toolbox.html) that can be used to support layout design work for industrial park masterplanning, especially where the site is hilly.

-More information is available [here](/resources.html).
+More information on download, installation and using the Tools is available [here](/resources.html).

 You can download the Quantum IPMP Tools from [Github](https://github.com/ebhoward/QuantumIPMPTools).
 Quantum IPMP Tools is a free and open-source software.